serial version

 6.3.5 Serial Numbers

-Because third-party macros defined in *.m4 files are naturally shared between multiple projects, some people like to version them.
+Because third-party macros defined in *.m4 files are naturally shared between multiple projects, people like to version them.
 This makes it easier to tell which of two M4 files is newer.
-Since at least 1996, the tradition is to use a ‘#serial’ line for this.
+Since at least 1996, the convention is to use a ‘#serial’ line for this.

 # serial version